CtrlK79/UAM_ConceptDesign/README.md

 My professor's feedback was like 'The motivation is interesting but the L/D is set to be too optimisitc considering the structure'(it means that the number of the lift rotors, 12, is quite many so it would undermine the aerodynamic performance while cruising).

-All the considerations can be found in our final report.
+All the details can be found in our final report.